-What we do have is some rather patchy indications of where on the network the tube goes especially fast.
+Indications of where on the network the tube goes especially fast

-As the network is above ground at this point (as it is for approximately 60 per cent of the entire London Underground system, ironically), you get pretty good signal, so you can clock up the speed that the train is travelling at.
+As the network is above ground at this point (as it is for approximately 60% of the entire London Underground system, ironically), you get pretty good signal, so you can clock up the speed that the train is travelling at.

 Disclaimer having been said, that’s an impressive speed, and it’s likely that this is the fastest part of the network.
 When you’ve got 3.9miles of track to play with, you can bounce along quite merrily before you have to slow down for the next station.

-What we don’t have that many of are figures for the new trains, the S7 and S8 stock.
-Being new and shiny, the assumption might be that these trains can go faster, but in reality the opposite is true.
+What we don’t have that many of are figures for the newer trains, the S7 and S8 stock.
+Being newer, the assumption might be that these trains can go faster, but in reality the opposite is true.
 The S-stock may benefit from faster acceleration than the A-stock trains, at 2.9mph per second; but the top speed is 8mph down on the older models, down to 62mph.